Aditya-Katkuri/Getting_and_cleaning_data_final_project/README.md

 # Getting_and_cleaning_data_peer-graded_project
 This repo is made to store all the files required for the evaluation of Peer graded project as a part of the Getting and Cleaning Data Course.
-The R script, run_analysis.R, does the following:
+The R script, UCI_Analysis.R, does the following:

 1. Download the dataset if it does not already exist in the working directory
 2. Load the activity and feature info